hbc/knowledgebase/r/rshiny_server.md

 1) Collects a *numeric input*
 2) Collects input from a slider ranging from 1 to 20
-3) Multiples the numeric input from 1) by the the slider numeric inout from 2)
+3) Multiples the numeric input from 1) by the the slider numeric input from 2)
 4) Returns the product as text

 <details>